processone/docs.ejabberd.im/content/admin/guide/index.md

     feature and, as a result, nothing is kept in memory.
 The default value is `20`.
 This value is global and thus affects all rooms on the service.

-`persistent_history: false|true`

-:   Store recent messages of persistent MUC rooms in the ODBC table
-    ’room\_history’ when ejabberd or the MUC service is stopping.
-Later, when ejabberd is started again, those messages are loaded from the database, and provided as room history when the room occupants join the room.
-The messages are stored on server shutdown, but if the server crashes the recent history is lost.
-It is also possible to force the storage immediately by calling the ejabberd command ’persist\_recent\_messages’, using ejabberdctl or other method.

 `max_users: Number`